Paul Robson (footballer)

-Paul Robson (born 4 August 1983 in Hull) is an English retired professional footballer who currently is the assistant manager of North Ferriby United.
+Paul Robson (born 4 August 1983) is an English retired professional footballer who currently is the assistant manager of North Ferriby United.

-He has previously played for North Ferriby United F.C., Doncaster Rovers, Charlton Athletic, Bridlington Town, Long Island Rough Riders, Crystal Palace Baltimore, Newport County and Lincoln City.
+He has previously played for North Ferriby United, Doncaster Rovers, Charlton Athletic, Bridlington Town, Long Island Rough Riders, Crystal Palace Baltimore, Newport County and Lincoln City.

 Career

 England

 Robson was on the books of Doncaster Rovers as a youth team player until 2001, when he joined Charlton Athletic, and became an integral part of the reserve team system.
 His contract was extended in 2002, but with injury disrupting his 2002–03 season, he failed to break through to the first team, and in June 2003, 20-year-old Robson was released.
 Robson then went on to sign for Northern Premier League team Bridlington Town for 1 month before heading to America.

 United States

 Robson relocated to the United States in 2005.
 He signed with the Long Island Rough Riders in the USL Second Division, and stayed with the club through the end of 2007.

 After two seasons in Uniondale, Robson left to join Crystal Palace Baltimore in 2008.
 He enjoyed a trial spell at Baltimore's parent club, Crystal Palace, in January 2009, but was not offered a contract by the team.
 On 16 March 2010 Baltimore were pleased to announce the re-signing of Robson to a new contract for the 2010 season.